jaySiddhapura-eng/form-control-ch15/README.md

    1. Template - Driven (TD) : In this approach Angular infers the Form object from the DOM
    2. Reactive : In this approach form is created programmatically and synchronized with DOM

-## Add Form module in app.module.ts file of the Application
+## Add Form Module in app.module.ts File of The Application

 ~~~typescript
 import { FormsModule } from '@angular/forms';